-Related-party fees and allocations.
-These amounts represent fees charged to our company by Liberty Latin America and are expected to be cash settled.
-Although we believe the related-party fees and allocations described below are reasonable, no assurance can be given that the related-party costs and expenses reflected in our statement of comprehensive income are reflective of the costs that we would incur on a standalone basis.
-The categories of our fees and allocations are as follows:
+Related-party fees and allocations - management fee and other.
+These amounts represent our estimated allocable share of the mark-up, if any, applicable to (i) related-party fees and allocations charged to our company Liberty Latin Americaand (ii) other operating costs and expenses allocated to us by related parties.
+These amounts are expected to be cash settled.
+Although we believe these related-party fees and allocations are reasonable, no assurance can be given that the related-party costs and expenses reflected in our statement of comprehensive income are reflective of the costs that we would incur on a standalone basis.